🚚 Free worldwide shipping on all orders over $50

 The Different Types of Viking Shields and Their Use in Battle

-The Vikings were renowned for their bravery and combat skills, and part of their success was due to their equipment.
-Among the most iconic Viking tools of war were their shields.
+The Vikings were renowned for their bravery and combat skills, and a significant part of their battlefield success came down to their equipment.
+Among the most iconic tools of Norse warfare were their shields.
+Far more than simple defensive pieces, Viking shields were carefully crafted weapons in their own right, used for defense, offense, and complex tactical maneuvers.
 In this article, we examine the various types of Viking shields and how they were used in battle.

 General Characteristics of Viking Shields

-Before diving into the different shield types, it’s important to note some common features shared by most Viking shields:
+Before exploring the different shield types, it is worth noting the features shared by most Viking shields.

 The Different Types of Viking Shields